devfelipereis/devfelipereis/README.md

 - ⚡ Fun fact: ...
 -->

 - 🔭 I’m currently working on a personal project (https://minitrades.app).
-Built with NestJS and Angular.
+Built with NestJS, Angular and Docker.
 - 🔭 I also work for a company called **Pandô APPs**.
-We usually use Laravel, Ionic and Flutter.
+We usually use Laravel, Ionic, Flutter and Docker.
 - 🌱 I’m currently learning NestJS and Flutter (and some other stuff)
 - 📫 How to reach me: felipereis@pandoapps.com.br